daniele-rinaldo/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an assistant professor (E&R lecturer) at the University of Exeter and at the Land, Economics, Environment and Policy Institute (LEEP).
-I work at the nexus of development, environmental and mathematical economics.
-My current applied research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
+I work at the nexus of environmental, development and mathematical economics.
+My current research studies the drivers of deforestation and the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
 I also study optimal resource management under the threat of regime shifts and natural catastrophes.
 Additionally, I work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.
 I am a classical pianist.